LionGross/PlaneAssist/README.md

 If you run the program in a language other than English the program can run slower (depending on your Internet speed) due to the translation process.

+As stated in the disclaimer, if you run the program in a language other than English, there may be translation errors, so be aware of that.

 Besides the languages listed above, any language you can translate with Google Translate will work with this program, if you have the correct language code (that's why I included both language codes for Chinese).